CFC-Servers/cfc_err_forwarder/README.md

 This addon will watch for errors, do a little investigation, and send a message to a Discord channel for your review.

+### Who is this for?
+This is for Server Owners/Operators.
+This allows server operators to monitor and manage the errors that occur on their server.

+### Who is this **not** for?
+Addon developers looking for a way to track their errors automatically across all servers - this is not the tool for you.

 <br>

 ## Notice ⚠️
 A full-rewrite of this addon is nearly complete.
-It has fixes, new features, design reworks, and will attempt to use the upcoming [`OnLuaError`](https://wiki.facepunch.com/gmod/GM:OnLuaError) hook.
+It has fixes, new features, design reworks, discord ratelimit prevention, reliability improvements, and more.

 Please keep an eye out for the update!

-You can track its progress in our support Discord: https://discord.gg/5JUqZjzmYJ
+You can track its progress _(or ask questions)_ in our support Discord: https://discord.gg/5JUqZjzmYJ

 <br>